NasraouiaMohamed/rabbitmq-tutorials/README.md

-# RabbitMQ Tutorial - "Hello World!" with .NET
+# RabbitMQ Tutorial - "Work queues" with .NET

 This tutorial demonstrates how to use RabbitMQ with .NET to build a simple messaging application.